turingschool/front-end-curriculum/lessons/module-3/react-1-the-what-and-the-why.md

 People will define React in many different ways, but at its core, React is:

 ```
-A client-side JavaScript framework that allows you to easily and efficiently manipulate the DOM based on application data and how it changes in response to user interaction.
+A client-side JavaScript libray that allows you to easily and efficiently manipulate the DOM based on application data and how it changes in response to user interaction.
 ```

 Let's break this definition down a little bit.

-### What is a framework?
+### Library vs Framework?

-The term framework is often used interchangeably with the term 'library', but they're actually a bit different.
-Libraries are usually a little bit smaller, and generally serve the purpose of providing us with abstractions over complex code that we would otherwise have to write ourselves.
+The term 'library' is often used interchangeably with the term 'framework', but they're actually a bit different.
+Libraries are _usually_ a little bit smaller, and generally serve the purpose of providing us with abstractions over complex code that we would otherwise have to write ourselves.
 (Think jQuery.)
-Libraries are usually 'syntactic sugar' over something difficult.
+Libraries are sometimes 'syntactic sugar' over something difficult and usually target specific functionality.

 Frameworks, on the other hand, offer us a bit more than just abstractions - they give us a lot more powerful ways to write our code, but at the same time, they prescribe a very strict and specific way for us to organize our code.
+Frameworks often try to provide everything required to develop a complete application.

+According to the docs, **React is a library.**  Wait, what???
+You'll be writing entire applications in React in Mod 3 which can make it _feel_ more like a framework.
+You may even see it described in various places as a framework.
+It's important to note that you can add React components to an application, even if that entire application isn't using React.
+In this way, React is more of a library - even if it's a **really** robust one.

-We'll see this demonstrated a bit better when we get into the code along, but React gives us a lot of cool features:
+React gives us a lot of cool features:
 * **The Virtual DOM:** an in-memory object that represents a DOM structure and can be manipulated with JavaScript before updating the real DOM
 * **JSX:** a mix of JavaScript and [XML](https://developer.mozilla.org/en-US/docs/Web/XML/XML_introduction) (Extensible Markup Language) that facilitates rendering the appropriate HTML
 * **Components:** standalone, independent parts of an application that are responsible for handling only a single UI element